leshcat/leshcat.github.io/_posts/2021-08-19-ldhw-part-six.md

 ### Observation: DevOps in existing Organizations

-Hiring a bunch of "DevOps" guys and safely assuming you have DevOps now, *"just like anybody else"* :copyright: - is the most common mistake existing Organizations do.
+Hiring a bunch of "DevOps" guys and safely assuming you have DevOps now, *"just like anybody else"* - is the most common mistake existing Organizations do.

-Being one of this guys, generally speaking there are two places you can fall-in:
+Being *"one of these"* guys, generally speaking there are two places you can fall-in:

 * with very low probability you 'll be assigned to some "RnD" Team with strict Infrastructure & CI/CD activities